Abuse/Molestation Risk Management Program

 Communication Of Information

-The information in this risk management program should be communicated by pre season staff meeting and/or by distribution of this document to all paid and volunteer staff.
+The information in this risk management program should be communicated by pre-season staff meeting and/or by distribution of this document to all paid and volunteer staff with evidence thereof retained for at least 15 years.
 Our sports organization has adopted this program and incorporated it into our written policies and procedures.